Debasish-87/Debasish-87/README.md

-I build runtime security systems for Kubernetes — using eBPF to intercept syscalls and detect attacks such as reverse shells, privilege escalation, and container escapes in real time.
+I build Kubernetes runtime security systems using eBPF — intercepting syscalls to detect and terminate malicious processes in real time.

-My work focuses on bridging kernel-level telemetry with deterministic security enforcement in production environments.

-Focused on Linux internals, syscall tracing, and container runtime behavior.
+Focused on Linux internals, syscall tracing, and converting kernel-level telemetry into deterministic security enforcement.

-I contribute upstream to critical cloud-native infrastructure projects including Falco, Helm, and Kubernetes — fixing bugs in production-grade systems used for runtime security and cluster management.
+Contributor to Falco, Helm, and Kubernetes — fixing bugs in production-grade systems.

 ## Open Source Contributions